 An example of this would be many of the bearings for the Datsun roadster.
 See Koyo bearing book.
 There are thousands of bearings listed here with drawings and tolerances.
 The bearings that Koyo make were not always tailored around one vehicle or industrial application.
 Many automotive and industrial manufacturers would build their transmissions and axle bearing requirements around readily available catalog items.
 Quality control, tolerances as represented for each individual product, were defined by the bearing manufacturer not by Nissan.

 So OEM products are the same quality as what you will find in the Nissan box.
 In some instances, like the U20 valve cover gasket, the part is the same, but the OEM packaging is actually better than the Nissan packaging.
-Click the red highlighted link at the bottom of the page to see the packaging.

 I don't know where this vendor came up with this idea that "From Nissan" meant that the Koyo bearing in the Nissan box is better than the Koyo bearing in the Koyo box or for that matter the Tokico master cylinder being sold in the yellow and black Tokico box is, a second, a defective product, being dumped by the Japanese company on unsuspecting buyers.
 Really now, like they would risk a worldwide class action lawsuit for selling a product that could potentially kill someone, an act of maleficence.